dmksnnk/blog/content/blog/webview/index.md

     - Go
 ---

-Today we will lear how to build a cross-platform GUI with [Webview](https://github.com/webview/webview) using its [Go bindings](https://github.com/webview/webview_go) and how to package all of it into a singe executable for easier distribution.
+Today we will learn how to build a cross-platform GUI with [Webview](https://github.com/webview/webview) using its [Go bindings](https://github.com/webview/webview_go) and how to package it all into a single executable for easier distribution.

-Webview launches a new window which uses rendering engines of a browser already present on the system to show HTMLs and run JavaSripts.
-This could be a nice alternative to the bulky Electon apps, but still be able to build a beautiful app using Web technologies.
+Webview launches a new window that uses the rendering engine of a browser already present on the system to show HTML and run JavaScript.
+This can be a nice alternative to bulky Electron apps, while still allowing you to build beautiful applications using web technologies.

-If you take a look at the [library itself](https://pkg.go.dev/github.com/webview/webview_go), it has a really small footprint, just creating a window and bunch of operations with it: destorying window, setting size, setting HTML, JavaScript and navigating to the page.
+If you take a look at the [library itself](https://pkg.go.dev/github.com/webview/webview_go), it has a very small footprint, offering basic window creation and operations like destroying the window, setting its size, setting HTML and JavaScript, and navigating to a page.
 We will use the latter.

 ## Architecture